stuvusIT/ansible_dns_facts/README.md

 All extra values (such as `dnssec`, or `soaEdit`) is copied, too.
 If `kind` is set to `Master-Template`, `Slave-Template`, or `Native-Template`, the kind of the new zone is set accordingly and the source zone is removed during generation to allow definig template to clone.

-## `dns_facts_prefix`

-This options is used to generate prefixes if an A record points to a specified IP.
-This means, you can e.g. generate `www.` prefixes for all records pointing to you reverse proxy.

 ## `dns_facts_internal_records`